anchpop/Zoda/code_samples.md

         1 -> 1
         x -> (x - 1).fib + (x - 2).fib

 This is bad because `100000.fib` will result in a stack overflow, which is a form of runtime exception.
 Since Zoda attempts to make runtime exceptions very rare, we need a way to prevent this.
-There is a way to do recursion without running the risk of a stack overflow - if the recursive call is returned immediately, its very simple for the compiler to unroll it into a loop which will not result in unbounded growth of the stack.
+There is a way to do recursion without running the risk of a stack overflow, though.
+If the result of the recursive call is returned immediately, its very simple for the compiler to unroll it into a loop which will not result in unbounded growth of the stack.

     x.fib = internalFib x 0 1
-        where internalFib(counter, y,z) = match counter:
+        where internalFib(counter, y, z) = match counter:
             0       ->: z
             counter ->: internalFib(counter - 1, z, y+z)

 so, we can prevent unbounded growth of the stack by disallowing all recursion that is not tail recursion.
-But, this is annoying because it means recursive calls are
+But, this is annoying because it means recursive calls are  "special".
-"special".
 I think this would be easier to teach to people if we used a special keyword for tail calls.
 I'm thinking `and-recurse`.

     x.fib = internal-fib x 0 1
         where internalFib(counter, y,z) = match counter:
             0       ->: z
             counter ->: and-recurse(counter - 1, z, y+z)

 so `and-recurse` is a special function that calls the function it's used in.
 The compiler will not let you do anything to a the output of the `and-recurse` function, this ensures TCE can be performed.
-The `and-recurse` function is the only situation where recursion is possible - all other functions form a DAG of their dependencies.
+The `and-recurse` function is the only situation where recursion is possible - besides this, all functions form a DAG of their dependencies (this means no mutual recursion).

-Also polymorphic recursion not allowed for performance reasons (prevents you from monomorphizing).
+Also polymorphic recursion is not allowed for performance reasons (prevents monomorphization).

 The one exception to the "you can't do anything to the output of the `and-recurse` function" rule is functions with the tag `Chainable`.
 This doesn't blow up the stack because the `Chainable` tag includes instructions on how to compute an intermediate value. `+`, `*` and `Cons` are examples of Chainable.